 Not Frequently Enough Asked Questions

-The project was originally developed under the name The Good Life as a month-long event in Luzern, Switzerland, which was ultimately cancelled because of COVID restrictions.
+This workshop stems from a project originally developed in 2020 under the name The Good Life as a month-long event in Luzern, Switzerland, which was ultimately cancelled because of COVID restrictions.
 The event was to happen at the same time as a World Economic Forum’s special meeting taking place a few kilometers away, atop a mountainpeak, just on the other side of the lake.
-Articulated around the “Not Frequently Enough Asked Questions” the programm was to include any contribution by local collectives, organisations or individuals whose work, activity or practice tackled in a way or another one or several of the hundred questions on the list.
+Articulated around the “Not Frequently Enough Asked Questions” the programm was to include any contribution by local collectives, organisations or individuals whose work, activity or practice tackled in a way or another one or several of the hundred questions on the nFeAQ list.
 Together, all contributions and exchanges were to weave a bottom-up narrative made of social, political, economic and collective practices, aesthetic, poetic and sensual work, scientific research and personal experiences, as a situated alternative to the alienated worldview of the global rich.

 conception: Christophe Meierhans, 2020